finnbear/chillphoto/README.md

 ai_description_hint = "it's dirt not sand"
 # stops of exposure to digitally add (or subtract).
 exposure = 0.33
+# specify or overeride the photo's date, using the gallery's date format
+date = "..."
 ```

 ### Page config